Point of Sale

 And it’s not just restaurants facing high fees.
 Customers are also paying a premium when they use food delivery apps like Uber Eats.
 In fact, one New York Times reporter found that the markups on food deliveries can be up 91% more than what you would pay if you bought the meal directly from the restaurant.

-Even for restaurants that are able to make the math work, using third-party food delivery services can also mean risking the quality of customer service.
+Even for restaurants that are able to make the math work, using third-party food delivery services can also mean losing a bit of control over the end-to-end customer experience.
 That’s because once the food leaves a restaurant, it’s handed over to an independent contractor who works for the third-party food delivery company.
-This means restaurants have very little control over whether the order will arrive in a timely manner, or whether it will even arrive at all.
+This means restaurants have less control over whether the order will arrive in a timely manner.

 Beyond lengthy delivery times, restaurants also face a higher risk of order errors when using third-party food delivery apps due to the way information flows into the restaurant’s POS system.